 In the Open Event Log File dialog box, specify the SampleEvent event log file and click Open.

-Before you can import events, you use the Universal Event (UE) Mapper to create an event import template.
+Before you can import events, you use UE Mapper to create an event import template.
 This section describes tasks you might need to do before you can create the template.

 To create an event import template: